adambard/learnxinyminutes-docs/clojure.html.markdown

 ;("a" stringmap)
 ; => Exception: java.lang.String cannot be cast to clojure.lang.IFn

-; Retrieving a non-present value returns nil (stringmap "d") ; => nil
+; Retrieving a non-present key returns nil
+(stringmap "d") ; => nil

 ; Use assoc to add new keys to hash-maps